Upload your CV

 Job Industry: HR & Business Support

-We have partnered with an amazing global company who are looking for an experienced Personal Assistant.
+We have partnered with an amazing marketing company who are looking for an experienced Executive Assistant.
 Responsibilities: * Complete administrative tasks for CEO including: managing an extremely active calendar of…

 An HR and Support role is best defined as an experienced human resource professional who works directly with an organisation’s senior leadership to establish and direct an HR agenda that closely supports the company goals.